Code-Institute-Submissions/the-shamans-cat/README.md

 * **Hero-Image - background-attachment property on iPhones**.
 Chrome dev tool showed that the hero images were displaying correctly on apple mobile devices, this was not the case.
 I looked on a real apple mobile device (iPhone 8) and the image looked awful.
 It only displayed part of the background image.
 At first I thought it was not recognising the the background-position property in the CSS.
 On further investigation, reading articles in stackoverflow https://stackoverflow.com/questions/3183467/css-background-position-not-working-in-mobile-safari-iphone-ipad, I discovered that it was the background-attachment property that was not being interpreted as expected, so I removed the value of 'fixed' so it would use the default which is 'scroll'.
 I tested this and it worked, so I changed it on all the hero images, which now work on iPhones.

+* **Jumbotron** - Text over-flowing below hero-image on some mobile devices.
+Addressed this by:
+    * 1, reducing amount of text in the jumbotron lead paragraph, on the Home page, on smaller devices.
+This was achieved by having two different paragraphs and only one of them being displayed depending on the screen size.
+    * 2, reducing the jumbotron margin-top with a media query.
+    * 3, reducing the size of the text in the jumbotron with a media query.

+* **Video Titles** - causing videos to go out of alignment above screen-widths of over 992px.
+Addressed this by reducing the font-size of the video titles with media queries above 922px screen-widths.

 ___

 [_Back to Top of TOC_](#back-to-toc-anchor-point)